yintinglo/clinical-note-tool/README.md

 - There were things I wanted to implement but couldn't due to time constraints
 - The UI could have looked more professional and been more consistent throughout application
 - PDF rendering was supposed to be a button with output instead of full display
-- Highlight of edited text also an original function
+- Highlight of edited text also supposed to be implemented